ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Developed Data Marts by creating dynamic pipelines to selectively fetch data by joining multiple source tables and apply transformations, to generate PII-masked views and extracts as per business requirements
 - Implemented dynamic pipeline status email notification functionality using Azure Logic Apps and Web Activity
 - Optimized pipelines by applying conditional activity executions to reduce average runtime by 38%
-- Identified and implemented automation strategies for manual and repetitive tasks (like SQL queries creation) to save team’s time and efforts
+- Identified and automated the manual and repetitive tasks (like SQL queries creation) to save team’s time and efforts
 - Identified and covered multiple edge cases to create a more fault-tolerant system

 ### Software Engineering